matloff/regtools/inst/MLOverview.md

 ]
 <sup>2</sup>

-This is a simple calculus problem, though it is typically expressed in a matrix form.
+This is a simple calculus problem.
+We find the partial derivatives of the sum of squares with respect to the b<sub>i</sub>, and set them to 0.
+This gives us 3 equations in 3 unknowns, and since these equations are linear, it is easy to solve them for the b<sub>i</sub>.

 There are no hyperparameters here.

 This model is mainly for regression settings, though some analysts use it in classification.
 If used in conjunction with polynomials (see